Newtonian Gravity

 (2010-12-31)

-Asteroid 99942-Apophis and gravitational keyholes
+99942-Apophis and gravitational keyholes

 Wake-up call: Detecting large asteroids on a collision course with Earth.

-The asteroid dubbed 2004 MN4 was discovered in June 2004.
+The 400 m asteroid dubbed 2004 MN4 was discovered in June 2004.

-Initially, that asteroid
+Initially, that

-(now officially named 99942 Apophis)
+(now called 99942 Apophis)

-was thought to have a 2.7% chance of impacting Earth on April 13, 2029.
+was given a 2.7% chance of impacting Earth on April 13, 2029.

 Refined data shows that Apophis will come no closer